marcospgp/terrain-graph-old/README.md

 ---

+Deprecation notice:

-This project has been abandoned because relying on Graph Tools Foundation from Unity was too much work.
+This project has been abandoned - relying on Graph Tools Foundation from Unity was too much work.
 I spent too many hours cleaning that code and making it able to be compiled into a build, but ended up not being happy with the limitations of using it as a graph editor.

+It has too many bugs and no official release.
+I was expecting the code to be cleaner and support to be stronger over time.

+I'm instead going to move my UI to the browser as much as possible because Unity UI is too quirky and less accessible :)

 ---